-We also offer lots of vegetarian options and can deliver a service for special dietary requirements including gluten-free and vegan options.
+We can also offer a service for special dietary requirements including gluten-free and vegan options.

 Avon Beach is the main beach for Christchurch.
 Along with a great atmosphere, the beach looks out onto views of the Needles and the Isle of Wight in the distance.

 There are cafes, kiosks, shop and beach hut hire.
 More facilities are available at Mudeford Quay (a short walk away) including a sea side pub, a further cafe, a fish stall (where you can also buy a crab line and bait) and even boat trips – including a 5 minute ferry across to the famous Mudeford Sandbank (Hengistbury Head).